gervasioartur/walletwise-api/docs/useCases/auth/signup/signup.md

 As a new user,
 I want to be able to sign up

-## Scenario: Successful sign up  [✅]
+## Scenario: Unexpected error during sign up [✅]

     Given the user payload with firstname "new", lastname "user", username "new_user", email "newuser@gmail.com" and password "new_user@password"
     When I send a POST request to "api/signup"
+    And an unexpected error occurs
-    Then the response status should be 201
+    Then the response status should be 500
-    And the response should contain "Sign-up successful."
+    And the response should contain "An unexpected error occurred.
+Please try again later."

 ## Scenario: Sign up with existing username [✅]